Curatorial Practice and Exhibition Creation

 |

-This Course in curatorial practice is intended to culminate in the curation of an exhibition to be featured in the Center for East Asian Studies (CEAS) Gallery in second semester, 405B.
-Through biweekly seminars in the Fall semester, students will be introduced to curatorial thinking and strategies, developing both academic and practical skills to create exhibitions as a form of critical practice.
+Part one of a two-part course in curatorial practice culminating in the curation of an exhibition to be featured in the Center for East Asian Studies (CEAS) Gallery.
+The intended commitment is two semesters, 405A and 405B.
+Through biweekly seminars in the Fall and Spring semesters, students will be introduced to curatorial thinking and strategies developing both academic and practical skills to create exhibitions as a form of critical practice.
 Students will learn, consider, and critique the different approaches to the display and interpretation of objects (how they are telling a story and why).
-Professional experience in the visual arts field will be gained through the planning, research, and realization of a project in the gallery.
+Professional experience in the visual arts field will be gained through the planning, research, and realization of a project in the CEAS gallery.
 The course will be co-advised by the Assistant Curator of Education and Associate Director of Visual Arts at the Center for the Arts and a relevant member of the CEAS faculty, who will consult on the exhibition.
-Wesleyan¿s East Asian Art and Archival Collection (an educational resource collection that includes works of art in various media from East Asia) will be the resource from which to curate an exhibition, which would also involve working with the Collections Manager.
+Wesleyan¿s East Asian Art and Archival Collection will be the resource from which to curate an exhibition, which would include working with the CEAS Collections Manager.
 This seminar is an opportunity for students to work with Wesleyan arts professionals, collections specialists, and faculty to curate an exhibition in this space.
-Exhibition topics can vary but must have an East Asian component and/or be aligned with the focus of the Mansfield Freeman College for East Asian Studies.
-These proposals are only a starting point, as projects will be refined and developed over the course of the tutorial.
-Students may end up curating in teams (consisting of at most two students) or independently, depending on class size and project areas.
-Students interested in applying but without a project in mind are encouraged to set up a meeting with Wendi Field Murray, Manager of the East Asian Art & Archival Collection, to discuss potential areas of research (wmurray01@wesleyan.edu).
-Please note that the intended commitment to an exhibition is two semesters.
-The first semester course, CEAS405A is the research and development of the exhibition, the second semester course, CEAS405B will be devoted to the production, installation, and programming of the exhibition. |

 | Credit: .5 |